fauen/fauen/README.md

 # Hi there 👋

 I'm Daniel and this is my README.
-Currently I only have one public repository where I have my dotfiles.<br>
-It's not much but it's mine.
+Currently I have two public repository.<br> It's not much but it's mine.

 ## Some more information